-- Do not add the account to any administrator group. - Do not disable the account, or Unity Connection cannot use it to access Exchange mailboxes. - Specify a password that satisfies the password-security requirements of your company.
+- Do not add the account to any administrator group.

+- Do not disable the account, or Unity Connection cannot use it to access Exchange mailboxes. - Specify a password that satisfies the password-security requirements of your company.

 The password is encrypted with AES 128-bit encryption and stored in the Unity Connection database.
-The key that is used to encrypt the password is accessible only with root access, and root access is available only with assistance from Cisco TAC. - When you are configuring unified messaging for a Unity Connection cluster, Unity Connection automatically uses the same unified messaging services account for both Unity Connection servers. - When you are configuring unified messaging for intersite networking or for intrasite networking, you can use the same unified messaging services account for more than one Unity Connection server.
+The key that is used to encrypt the password is accessible only with root access, and root access is available only with assistance from Cisco TAC.

+- When you are configuring unified messaging for a Unity Connection cluster, Unity Connection automatically uses the same unified messaging services account for both Unity Connection servers. - When you are configuring unified messaging for intersite networking or for intrasite networking, you can use the same unified messaging services account for more than one Unity Connection server.
 However, this is not a requirement and does not affect functionality or performance. - 2.
 If you are using Exchange 2007: For all client access servers, confirm that the local computer account is a member of the Windows Authorization Access group.
-See the "Confirming that Local Computer Account is a Member of the Windows Authorization Access Group on Client Access Servers(Exchange 2007 Only)" section on page 2-29. - 3.
-For each version of Exchange that you want Unity Connection to be able to access, do the procedure in the corresponding section: - Assigning the Application Impersonation Management Role to Unified Messaging Services Accounts (Exchange 2013 and Exchange 2010 Only), page 2-30 - Granting Rights to the Unified Messaging Services Account (Exchange 2007 Only), page 2-31 - Granting Permissions to the Unified Messaging Services Account (Exchange 2003 Only), page 2-32
+See the "Confirming that the Local Computer Account Is a Member of the Windows Authorization Access Group on Client Access Servers for Cisco Unity Connection (Exchange 2007 Only)" section on page 2-29. - 3.
+For each version of Exchange that you want Unity Connection to be able to access, do the procedure in the corresponding section: - Assigning the Application Impersonation Management Role to Unified Messaging Services Accounts for Cisco Unity Connection (Exchange 2013 and Exchange 2010 Only), page 2-30 - Granting Rights to the Unified Messaging Services Account for Cisco Unity Connection (Exchange 2007 Only), page 2-31 - Granting Permissions to the Unified Messaging Services Account for Cisco Unity Connection (Exchange 2003 Only), page 2-32

-Confirming that Local Computer Account is a Member of the Windows Authorization Access Group on Client Access Servers(Exchange 2007 Only)
+Confirming that the Local Computer Account Is a Member of the Windows Authorization Access Group on Client Access Servers for Cisco Unity Connection (Exchange 2007 Only)